|

 thoughts, without having any idea

-how each word has meaning or what its meaning is just as people speak
+how each word has meaning or what its meaning is.

-is not humanly possible to gather immediately what the logic of language is.
+humanly possible to grasp immediately the logic of a language.

 Language disguises thought.

-outward form of language it is impossible to infer the form of the thought
+does not infer the form of the thought beneath as

 |